angulartist/hashtagsbattle/README.md

 A:

 - First of, there's a tweets listener built with [Tweepy](https://tweepy.readthedocs.io) which retrieves tweets sent back by the Twitter API.
 It does some basic cleaning and filtering before publishing them to a [Pub/Sub](https://cloud.google.com/pubsub/docs/overview) topic.
-The listener is running on an [Google App Engine](https://cloud.google.com/appengine/) instance.
+The listener is running on a [Google App Engine](https://cloud.google.com/appengine/) instance.

 - Then, there's a little [Express](https://expressjs.com/) server using [SocketIO](https://socket.io/).
 This application is also running on App Engine.
 It's quite useful because I wanted to represent the current tweets location in Real-Time on a [Mapbox](https://www.mapbox.com/) map.
 Storing this data (in Firebase for example) isn't useful and will be quite expensive.